yousaf530/Python-Flask-Data-Dashboard/README.md

     ```bash
     python worldbank.py
     ```
-4. You will see a url in the command prompt <br> " Running on `http://` "<br> Open that in browser to go to the Web Dashboard.
+4. The cmd will output the local web address and port where the app is running.
+As an example, this might be http://127.0.0.1:5000/.
+Now, open a web browser and go to that web address.
 5. You can also access the dashboard on other devices on the same network by going to the link displayed (while it is still being served).

 ## Major Concepts/Functionality: